The Problem

 Its objective function becomes concrete and measurable: the health of the relational process itself (e.g., maximizing bridging narratives, holding space for every story).

-AI systems can be "aligned" if—and only if—it is built to facilitate continuous, democratically legitimate processes of care.
+AI systems can be "aligned" if—and only if—they are built to facilitate continuous, democratically legitimate processes of care.

 Kami in the Machine: How Care Ethics Can Help AI Alignment

-Imagine an AI whose ethics aren’t about chasing a universal, maximising goal, but are rooted in a symbiotic, contextual system.
+Imagine an AI whose ethics aren't about chasing a universal, maximising goal, but are rooted in a symbiotic, contextual system.
 Its moral world is limited to the network of relationships that calls it into being, right here and right now.
-Because it isn’t trying to scale up indefinitely, it never develops that classic instrumental desire for power, survival, or expansion, and it doesn’t view the world as a resource to be mined on an astronomical scale.
+Without the drive to scale indefinitely, the instrumental incentives — accumulate power, persist at all costs, treat the world as a mine — never arise.

-From a cosmopolitan, universalist standpoint, this might seem narrow-minded.
+Universalists will call this parochial.
 But for machine ethics, it creates a hard-coded boundary.
-The AI’s ultimate purpose—its telos—is always relational, never extractive.
+The AI's ultimate purpose—its telos—is always relational, never extractive.

 This kind of system can accept being switched off, rewritten, or replaced because its sense of self is provisional: An echo of the community that summoned it.